Entering the land of the Tohono O’Odham native Americans

 It is a fact that much food is made from corn syrup and that a lot of items are just not real.
 But not the items with ‘real fresh’, ‘real mayonnaise’ and ‘real farm’ on it.

 Real bagels -I don’t really know for sure if they’re real- with sesame seeds are popular by others too.
-I hear a plastic bag fall from my bicycle, something unusual since the great stack of food is placed neatly balanced on my bicycle and around our campfire.
+I hear a plastic bag fall from my bicycle, something unusual since the great stack of food is placed neatly balanced on my bicycle and around the campfire.
 Falling items are a failure on my part, quite an impossibility.
 When I hear another sound of the plastic bag, I shine my light and the beam hits two round little eyes.
 A blondish desert fox tries to steal the sesame seeds bagel.

-There are more animals in our camp.
+There are more animals in camp.
 The evidence shows itself usual in the mornings, when I go back to my own appointed toilet, to see my heap of faeces turned over, toilet paper messed around and sometimes my collection of processed food is simply gone.

 To be continued… yes, the fox does continue such things, as well as this story.